What is the living Word?Question: "What is the living Word? What does it mean that the Bible is the living Word of God?"

 Other indications that the Word of God is alive include the facts that it sustains man (Luke 4:4), it brings faith (Romans 10:17), it has freedom to accomplish God’s will (2 Timothy 2:9), it can be maligned (Titus 2:5), it gives spiritual birth (1 Peter 1:23), and it abides within believers (1 John 2:14).

 We see the living Word of God in action every time a sinner repents and turns to Christ for eternal life.
 The believer’s changed life bears testimony to the living, active power of the Bible.
 Commentator Matthew Henry wrote of the Bible that it “convinces powerfully, converts powerfully, and comforts powerfully.
 It makes a soul that has long been proud, to be humble; and a perverse spirit, to be meek and obedient.
-Sinful habits, that are become as it were natural to the soul, and rooted deeply in it, are separated and cut off by this sword.
+Sinful habits, that have become as it were natural to the soul, and rooted deeply in it, are separated and cut off by this sword.
 It will discover to men their thoughts and purposes, the vileness of many, the bad principles they are moved by, the sinful ends they act to” (Concise Commentary on the Whole Bible, Hebrews 4:11–16).

 The living Word is active in the lives of those who receive it.
 According to the psalmist, the person who meditates on and delights in the Word will be “like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither” (Psalm 1:2–3).
 The Scriptures today are often downplayed in favor of manmade philosophies, personal experiences, or a “new” word from God.
 But the Bible cannot be ignored as if it were dead or obsolete.
 The Word of God is still powerful and very much alive.
 “We also have the prophetic message as something completely reliable, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts” (2 Peter 1:19).